 Some of the key takeaways of the article are:

 - Predatory lending refers to unfair and abusive lending practices lenders use to lure borrowers into loans with high interest rates and processing fees.

 - These lenders usually resort to aggressive sales tactics and deceive the borrowers into going for loans they can’t afford.

 - The predatory loans target less educated and vulnerable sections of society, wherein people struggle to meet monthly expenses or have recently lost their jobs.

-- These loans are often too good to be true with unclear basic costs, blemished lending history, and many more.
+- These loans are often too good to be true, with unclear basic costs, blemished lending history, and many more.

 So, it can be seen that predatory lending usually employs methods that are not considered illegal, but they ruin the financial position of the borrowers.
 Although the regulators take many steps to prevent predatory lending, it won’t be possible without widespread awareness.
-The borrowers must understand the predator’s actions to avoid falling into such traps.
+The borrowers must understand the predator’s actions to avoid such traps.
 In short, the borrowers must read all the terms and conditions of the loan agreement before signing the contract.
 If they don’t understand anything in the loan contracts, it is better to avoid signing them.